Who Is Responsible for Debt During a Divorce?

 Not all of your personal marital debts will appear on these reports, only those for which the creditors consider you responsible.
 For example, if you have a joint credit card that you and your spouse have cosigned for, the payment history related to that card will appear on both your and your spouse’s credit histories.
 However, if the credit card is in your spouse’s name and you are just an authorized user, the payment history may only appear in your spouse’s name.
 This can be both good and bad.
 If the credit history is good and in both names, you will benefit from it.
 The opposite is true if the credit history is bad.

 Credit card companies should be notified immediately of your situation and joint accounts closed, if possible, because creditors will still consider you responsible for any joint debts.
 Although no additional debts will accumulate that are acquired by your spouse, you will still be considered responsible for previously existing debt.
-Because of this, it would also be in your best interests to pay off any joint debts and establish separate credit prior to the division of assets.
+Because of this, it would also be in your best interests to pay off any joint debts and establish separate credit prior to the division of debt.

 Fault is not considered relevant in equitable distribution cases, unless marital misconduct has had an economic impact on the value of the marital estate.
 If the division of assets is contested, you should hire an attorney to file a temporary injunction to protect your rights, and the marital property.